 The accompanying consolidated financial statements have been prepared assuming that we will continue as a going concern, which contemplates the realization of assets and the liquidation of liabilities in the normal course of business.
-We have a history of net losses from 2005 through the three months ended March 31, 2009, attributable to our operations and other charges.
-We have historically managed our liquidity through cost reduction initiatives and financing and capital markets transactions.
+We have a history of net losses from 2005 through the six months ended June 30, 2009, attributable to our operations and other charges.

-However, the loss contingency that we recorded in connection with a jury verdict rendered against us in the aforementioned litigation with Hansen has had a significant negative effect on our business.
+The loss contingency that we recorded in connection with a jury verdict rendered against us in the aforementioned litigation with Hansen has had a significant negative effect on our business.
 As further described above, Hansen previously filed a lawsuit against us and, on April 21, 2009, a jury awarded Hansen damages totaling approximately \$36.3 million, an amount in excess of our current assets.
 The court has not yet entered a final judgment with respect to the jury's findings.

-Both we and Hansen plan to file post-trial motions with the court and currently expect that an appeal of the judgment is likely if it is not significantly reduced or an alternative arrangement is not reached.
+In the post-trial motions, we have asked the court to set aside the verdict in various respects, including through a reduction in the amount, and Hansen is seeking to recover additional amounts for its attorneys' fees and exemplary damages up to approximately \$26 million in the aggregate and to obtain certain equitable relief.
+Moreover, we currently expect that an appeal of any judgment awarding an unreduced amount is likely if the automatic stay from bankruptcy is lifted and an alternative arrangement is not reached.
 Accordingly, we expect to continue to incur significant expenditures in future periods related to this matter, and the ultimate outcome of this litigation may have a significant impact on our ability to continue to operate our business in the manner that we have historically.
-As a part of its post-trial motions, Hansen will likely be seeking to recover additional amounts for its attorneys' fees and exemplary damages, which could be significant, even in relation to the damages awarded by the jury verdict.

-In addition, as a result of the estimated loss contingency recognized during the three months ended March 31, 2009 in connection with our litigation with Hansen, we are not in compliance with certain of the financial covenants associated with our term loan and revolving line of credit with Silicon Valley Bank (see Note 2).
-Accordingly, Silicon Valley Bank may declare the balance of those debt facilities immediately due and payable.
-Furthermore, this non-compliance may result in an interest rate increase under our debt facility in an amount equal to the default rate of an additional five percentage points.
-Depending on the actions taken by Silicon Valley Bank with respect to those debt facilities, we may be forced to repay approximately \$5.0 million in outstanding obligations in the next twelve months, and those debt facilities may no longer be available to us.
+In addition, as a result of the estimated loss contingency recognized during the three months ended March 31, 2009 in connection with our litigation with Hansen, we were not in compliance with certain of the financial covenants associated with our term loan and revolving line of credit with Silicon Valley Bank (see Note 2).
+Silicon Valley Bank granted us forbearance from declaration of default through July 17, 2009 and withdrew our ability to obtain any new funding under the existing line of credit.
+On July 15, 2009, we repaid the outstanding balance of the term loan and terminated the credit facility.